mdavids/rfc/content/draft-davids-forsalereg-07.md

 When multiple content TXT records present, the processor MAY select one or more of them.

-For example, a registry might extract content from an RRset that includes a recognizable "fcod" content tag and use it to direct visitors to a sales page as part of its services.
-An individual, on the other hand, might extract a phone number (if present) from a "furi" tag in the same RRset and use it to contact a potential seller.
+For example, a registry might extract content from an RRset that includes a recognizable "fcod=" content tag and use it to direct visitors to a sales page as part of its services.
+An individual, on the other hand, might extract a phone number (if present) from a "furi=" tag in the same RRset and use it to contact a potential seller.

 ## RR type Limitations